MohammadJavadArdestani/Django_portfolio/README.md

 and Django does the magic to serve it to the user.

 ## how to use
-for using this project you need to add settings.py file into portfilio diroctry and create a folder and named it static and add your images and resume.pdf to it or you can add your file in root diroctory and use "python manage.py collectstatic " command .
+for using this project you need to add settings.py file into portfolio directory and create a folder and named it static and add your images and resume.pdf to it or you can add your file in root directory and use"python manage.py collectstatic " command.